babylonlabs-io/babylon/x/btcstaking/README.md

 ### MsgCreateBTCDelegation

-The `MsgCreateBTCDelegation` message is used for delegating some bitcoins to a finality provider.
+The `MsgCreateBTCDelegation` message is used for delegating some bitcoin to a finality provider.
 It is typically submitted by a BTC delegator via the [BTC staker](https://github.com/babylonchain/btc-staker) program.